Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: METHOD

 When minimizing loss functions of the form in Eq.~\eqref{eq:general_loss}, the effect of the attenuation filters on the output cannot be fully isolated from the contribution of the frequency-independent parameters $\theta_{\text{FI}} = \{\boldsymbol{U}$, $\boldsymbol{b}$, $\boldsymbol{c}$\}.
 Although the modal decay rates are determined uniquely by $\boldsymbol{\Gamma}(z)$, these parameters still influence modal characteristics~\cite{schlecht2015time, schlecht2019modal}, as discussed in Sec.~\ref{subsec:param_role}.
 One way to stabilize the system's response during optimization would be to fix the frequency-independent parameters.
 However, this approach precludes joint minimization with losses such as Eq.~\eqref{eq:sparsity_loss} and may, intuitively, lead to convergence to undesirable local minima.

-To verify the intuition described above and to examine how auxiliary losses affect Eq.~\eqref{eq:general_loss} through perturbations of the parameters in $\theta_{\text{FI}}$, we compute the loss landscape at different instances of $\theta_{\text{FI}}$.
+To verify the intuition described above and to examine how auxiliary losses affect Eq.~\eqref{eq:general_loss} through perturbations of the parameters in $\theta_{\text{FI}}$, we compute the loss profile at different instances of $\theta_{\text{FI}}$.
 Fig.~\ref{fig:fdn_pert} illustrates the proposed approach, using $\boldsymbol{U}$ as an example.
-We use the method introduced in Sec.~\ref{subsec:loss_land} to compute the loss landscape between two states, $\theta_{\mat{\Gamma}}'$ and $\theta_{\mat{\Gamma}}''$, such that the target values $\theta^*_{\mat{\Gamma}}$ fall within the interval $[\theta_{\mat{\Gamma}}', \theta_{\mat{\Gamma}}'']$.
-This interval is divided into linearly or logarithmically spaced points, denoted $\theta_{\mat{\Gamma}, i}$, where $i$ indicates the step index.
-At each step $i$, the FDN IR is computed for $K$ different instances of a chosen parameter, such as $\boldsymbol{U}$, whose value is drawn from a normal distribution with a constant mean and standard deviation across instances.
+We use the method introduced in Sec.~\ref{subsec:loss_land} to compute the loss profile between two states, $\theta_{\mat{\Gamma}}'$ and $\theta_{\mat{\Gamma}}''$, such that the target values $\theta^*_{\mat{\Gamma}}$ fall within the interval $[\theta_{\mat{\Gamma}}', \theta_{\mat{\Gamma}}'']$.
+This interval is divided into linearly or logarithmically spaced points, denoted $\theta_{\mat{\Gamma}, j}$, where $j$ indicates the step index.
+At each step $j$, the FDN's IR is computed for $K$ different instances of a chosen parameter, such as $\boldsymbol{U}$, whose value is drawn from a normal distribution with a constant mean and standard deviation across instances.
+For $\boldsymbol{U}$, these random values are mapped to the orthogonal space before the forward path.
 Each instance produces an IR given by

-where iDFT indicates the inverse discrete Fourier transform, and
+where IDFT indicates the inverse discrete Fourier transform, and

-which is then used to compute the loss values.
+which is then used to compute the loss values against a target IR generated from a random instance of a different FDN with target attenuation parameters $\theta^*_{\mat{\Gamma}}$.
+This experiment's configuration details and results are presented in Sec.~\ref{subsec:param_perturb}.